When Can I Change My Nipple Piercing: Timing Your Transition

 When Can You Change A Nipple Piercing?

-The straightforward answer is that you can change your Nipple Piercing jewelry once the wound is healed.
-Subjecting fresh piercings to any kind of trauma may aggravate the wound, this includes trying to remove old jewelry and add in new ones.
+Nipple piercings take longer to heal.
+Therefore, you can change the jewelry once the piercing wound is completely healed.
+Subjecting fresh piercings to any kind of trauma may aggravate the wound; this includes trying to remove old jewelry and add in new ones.
 Nipple piercings take the longest time to heal compared to other piercing types since the nipple contains blood vessels and ducts.
 While it usually takes 3- 6 months to heal, sometimes, it may require a year or longer.
 Trying to change out nipple jewelry too early can delay the healing process, so it is recommended to wait until the piercing is properly healed.

 Here are a few tips and safety measures to help you replace your starter jewelry when the time comes.